Japan's Nikkei rallies for fourth day, Dai Nippon Printing tops gains

 By Kevin Buckland

-TOKYO, Jan 25 (Reuters) - Japan's Nikkei share average rose on Wednesday, extending its rally to a fourth session, although gains were subdued following a surge above the psychological 27,000 level in the previous session as earnings season got underway.
+TOKYO, Jan 25 (Reuters) - Japan's Nikkei share average rose on Wednesday, extending its rally to a fourth session, although gains were subdued following a surge above the crucial 27,000 level in the previous session.

 Suzuki Motor was another big gainer, after its India unit Maruti Suzuki's MRTI.NS quarterly profit more than doubled.